Lioconcha castrensis

 Lioconcha castrensis, common name the zigzag venus, is a species of saltwater clam, a marine bivalve mollusc in the family Veneridae, the venus clams.

 Description

 The shell of Lioconcha castrensis reaches a maximum length of about 55 mm; it is the largest species in the genus Lioconcha.
 The shape of the shell is trigonal ovate, with a subtruncated posterior margin and a rounded ventral and anterior margin.
 This species is equivalve.
 The valves are quite thick and show fine wrinkled growth lines.
 This species has a wide range of variations.
 Usually the shell has blue-black to tan zigzag lines and chestnut-brown blotches on a generally white background.
 The interior is white.

+Right and left valve of the same specimen: